 2. When are wage disparities lawful?

-California employers can pay employees unequal wages for doing substantially similar work for reasons that:
+California employers can give employees unequal pay for doing substantially similar work for reasons that:

 - have nothing to do with sex, race, or ethnicity;